 - American Tower Corporation on the acquisition of a wireless communication sites portfolio from German mobile operator E-Plus, a subsidiary of Dutch operator KPN

-Our Telecoms experience in Africa sets us apart from our competitors.
-We have Telecoms specialists who focus on Africa and who are supported by the Firm's top-tier Africa practice.
-We have experts based in London, New York, Paris and Dubai as well as an office on the ground in Casablanca.
+We have Telecoms specialists who focus on Africa and who are supported by the Firm's top-tier Africa practice, based in London, New York, Paris and Dubai and on the ground in Casablanca.
 We have been involved in a number of leading Telecoms deals in the region, including advising:

-- American Tower Corporation (ATC) on its purchase of the Nigerian communications tower business of Indian global mobile telecommunications giant Bharti Airtel Limited.
-The deal launches ATC into the Nigerian communications market and is valued at about US$1.1 billion, adding more than 4,800 towers to ATC's global portfolio
+- American Tower Corporation (ATC) on its purchase of the Nigerian communications tower business of Indian global mobile telecommunications giant Bharti Airtel Limited, valued at about US$1.1 billion and adding more than 4,800 towers to ATC's global portfolio

 - the lenders on an €8 billion acquisition financing facility for Ooredoo (Qatar Telecom) to finance a proposed offer by Ooredoo for shares in Maroc Telecom

-- Wendel on its investment in the IHS Group, active in the telecom tower infrastructures business in Africa (Nigeria, Ghana, Cameroun and Côte d’Ivoire)
+- Wendel on its investment in the IHS Group, active in the telecom tower infrastructures business in Nigeria, Ghana, Cameroon and Côte d’Ivoire

-- American Tower Corporation (ATC), a leading global owner and operator of wireless and broadcast communications sites in the Americas, India and more recently Africa, on a joint venture with MTN Africa’s largest mobile-phone company to own, operate and manage communications infrastructure in Ghana and Uganda
+- American Tower Corporation (ATC) on a joint venture with MTN Africa’s largest mobile-phone company to own, operate and manage communications infrastructure in Ghana and Uganda

 - Etisalat, the UAE’s leading telecommunications company, on its proposed acquisition of a US$12 billion majority stake in Zain, the leading telecommunications company in Kuwait, which also owns or has equity interests in seven other Middle East North Africa telecommunications carriers